 The pill, called Spritam, is made using the ZipDose technology which is a process that makes the pill porous thus it d

 The ability to create affordable prosthetics for humans by 3D printing has been in the news since shortly after the it was invented.
 Now, more animals are benefitting from the technology.
 Most recently, several birds have successfully joined this growing club of animals with 3D printed prosthetics.
 But damaged beak most often means death since the birds can’t eat properly, making this 3D printed fix a life saving solution.

 3D printing has been utilized over the past months to create innovative medical devices and implants.
 Recently, the dental industry has also utilized 3D printing technology in order to create different teeth implants.

 One of the companies that made important developments by using 3D printing technology is DENTCA.
 DENTCA produced the first-ever FDA-approved 3D-printed denture base.
 The material is made from light-cured resin ejected from a specialized 3D printer.
-The denture bases created using this technology passed for cytotoxicity, genotoxicity, irritation as well as biocompatibility.
-This means that the denture is completely safe.
+The denture bases created us

 When it’s time to present forensic evidence to a judge and jury, prosecutors have traditionally relied on photographs and other visual methods to display evidence.
 Today, forensic anthropologists are embracing a much more detailed visual aid—with a little help from 3D Printing.